Introduction

 Common Misconceptions About W2 Employees

-3. W2 Employees are not Protected by Labor Laws: This is false.
-All W2 employees are protected by labor laws, including minimum wage laws, overtime laws, and anti-discrimination laws.
+3. Labor Laws: All W2 employees are protected by labor laws, including minimum wage, overtime, and anti-discrimination laws.

 How to Maximize Your Earnings as a W2 Employee